g-jgreen/documentation/content/usage/waylay_engine_programming.md

 ![and](usage/programming_guide/AND.png)

 and corresponding CPT table:

 ![and](usage/programming_guide/AND_GATE.png)

 {{% alert info %}}
-If we look at the CPT table, we can see that **as soon as** one of the nodes is in the state FALSE, the gate will be in state FALSE.
-On the other hand, both nodes must be observed to state TRUE, to have the AND gate in state TRUE too.
+If we look at the CPT table, we can see that **as soon as** one of the nodes is in the state FALSE, the gate will be in the state FALSE.
+On the other hand, both nodes must be observed to state TRUE, to have the AND gate in state TRUE as well.

 The same gate can be applied to more than 2 nodes, and more than 2 states per node.
 {{% /alert %}}